cetechreport/CEExperiments/rdf3x/README.md

 ```
   For acyclic queries, estimator is one of ```minMin```, ```allMin```, ```maxMin```, ```minAvg```, ```allAvg```, ```maxAvg```, ```minMax```, ```allMax```, and ```maxMax```.
   For cyclic queries, estimator is one of ```baselineMinMin```, ```midEdgeMaxMax```, and ```trigExtMaxMax```.
 To use the plan that rdf3x selects without cardinality injection, pass in <estimator> as ```rdf3x```.

+ Note that the jar file of the project CEExperiments should be put in the bin/ directory in order for the estimators to work.